Page 2

 Winch

 • Passenger side knob engages gearbox or allows free wheeling in order to drag cable out by hand.
 Pull out the knob to disengage winch.
-WARNING: I discovered that it is not suited as an emergency disconnect, because once the cable is under tension, you may/will not be able to pull it out.
+WARNING: It is not suited as an emergency disconnect, because once the cable is under tension, you will not be able to pull it out.

 • Drivers side knob is a friction adjustment.
 Wind it in for friction to slow the drum when paying out cable by hand.
 Loosen when winding in the winch.

-I found that it was best to remove the winch completely, to work on it.
+It is best to remove the winch completely, to work on it.
 The winch is held on by 2 large pins (see photo below).
-The pins came out easily enough, but after about 30 odd years it was not so easy to remove the winch from the vehicle (needed a 6' digging bar to lever it off the pegs).
+Don't forget to check the winch gearbox oil.

 Drive Chain

-When I opened the drive chain case (on drivers side), about 1 litre of water came out.
-The inside surface and chain had some surface rust mixed in the grease (nothing of consequence however).
+When I opened the drive chain case (on drivers side), the chain had some surface rust mixed with grease (nothing of consequence however).
 A large 'O' ring is used to seal the side casing but obviously not intended to be a watertight seal on the rough casting.
 The chain operates a cable indexing slider to ensure cable winds evenly across drum.
 A gear puller is required to remove the large RH cog.
-After cleaning out, I painted the inside, lithium sprayed the chain, applied sealant to the 'O' ring and installed a drain plug in the base of the case (as its likely to get more water in it over time).
+After cleaning, I painted the inside, lithium sprayed the chain, applied sealant to the 'O' ring and installed a drain plug in the base of the case (as its likely to get more water in it over time).

 Coupling

 The connection between the rear of the winch and the vehicle PTO shaft, includes a torque overload clutch feature.
 The photo below shows the 4 ball bearings used in the overload clutch.
-I pulled it down as far as I could, cleaned it up, greased, repainted and resealed the cover.
-Note: They are supposed to be adjusted on a regular basis.
+I cleaned it up, greased, repainted and resealed the cover.
+Note: They are supposed to be adjusted on a regular basis if used a lot.
+Mine has never been used since refurbishment.

 Bolts:

 There are four M16 high tensile grade 10.9 main bolts holding the winch brackets in place.
-Unfortunately, as the front of the chassis box channel is open, all the dirt and crud in the world enters it, and when wet, the mud starts to corrode the bolts that are threaded into the hollowchassis.
+Unfortunately, as the front of the chassis box channel is open to the elements, and crud enters, and when wet, the mud starts to corrode the bolts that are threaded into the hollow chassis.
 The risk with removing bolts that have lain undisturbed for eons, is that you can strip them or shear them off.
-I was convinced I had galled one of the M16 grade 10.9 bolts holding the winch brackets in place.
-I had to use a 1" drive, force multiplier to wind them out, as even a 1m long bar would not budge them.
 As shown in the first photo below, they were corroded and no longer fit for service.
-This is the likely typical condition of these bolts for all of these vehicles of similar age, and I consider it a mandatory check if the winch is going to see any service.
-Obtaining a replacement set of bolts should have been easy, but what do you know, I can only buy full boxes or buy from Mercedes.
-Seems grade 10.9 is rare here.
+This is the likely condition of these bolts for all of these vehicles of similar age, and I consider it a mandatory check if the winch is going to see any service.

 Rope